SpinnySpiwal/SpiwalsIPASetup/Tutorials/SemiJailbreak.md

 10. Wait for the button to change to "Userspace Reboot".

 11. If the app crashes or your phone restarts, go back to step 3.

 12. Tap "Userspace Reboot".

 13. If all goes well, your device may say "Confidential & Proprietary, Call ..." at the bottom of your iDevice's screen.
 If it does not, and you don't have a tweak to hide that installed, try again from step 8.
 If it restarts during that, go back to step 3.

+# Congratulations
+Congratulations, you have successfully semi jailbroken your iDevice!
+## What Now?
+Feel free to visit [iOS 16 Supported Tweaks](https://github.com/Loy6410/ios16-tweaks) for some inspiration on what tweaks to use.